5 Series BMW (E12) from the last year of production

 – 2.5 liter inline six cylinder gasoline engine with 3-speed automatic transmission

-– Delivered in Germany, only 2 vehicle owners, since 8 years with the last owner
+– Only 2 owners, since 8 years with the last owner

 – Brazil brown metallic paint with matching interior

-– Equipped with a manual steel sunroof, front and rear spoiler, sport steering wheel,
+– Equipped with a manual steel sunroof, front and rear spoiler, sport steering wheel and

 It was the year of the Munich olympics – 1972 – when BMW launched the successor to its “New Class”: A new naming scheme was brought in, which lives on to this day.
 The E12 became the first generation of BMW’s 5 series, it featured very straight lines and a clear 3-box design by Paul Bracq which gave the car a modern look, while maintaining a degree of similarity with its predecessor.